-GHC will accept i, j, and k's type signatures, as well as L's kind signature.
+GHC will accept i, j, and k's type signatures.
 Note that:

 - j's signature is accepted despite its mixture of implicit and explicit quantification.
 As long as a forall is not an outermost one, it is fine to use it among implicitly bound type variables. - k's signature is accepted because the outermost parentheses imply that the forall is not an outermost forall.
-The forall-or-nothing rule is one of the few places in GHC where the presence or absence of parentheses can be semantically significant! - L's signature begins with an outermost forall, but it is a visible forall, not an invisible forall, and therefore does not trigger the forall-or-nothing rule.
+The forall-or-nothing rule is one of the few places in GHC where the presence or absence of parentheses can be semantically significant!